ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Introducing P - A big step up from Alloy.md

 ### Will the Maple Leaf's get reverse swept by the Senators?

 P revolves around defining state machines and communicating between them using events.
 You can think of everything in life as some sort of machine.
-You are a machine that receives some inputs (food, sleep, exercise, cocaine, etc) and projects events out to the rest of the world (speaking to others, dancing, travelling, etc).
+You are a machine that receives some inputs (food, sleep, exercise, etc) and projects events out to the rest of the world (speaking to others, dancing, travelling, etc).

 Here's a really simple example that showcases a lot of what P offers and helps me confront my lifelong Maple Leafs trauma.
 3-0 is never enough.